Research, publishing and licensing

 Research data management

 Data may be protected by copyright if the content is original, although facts are not copyrightable.
-A database itself may be protected by virtue of the work that went into designing or creating it.
+A database itself may be protected by virtue of the work and investment that went into obtaining, verifying or presenting the data.

-This is known as Sui generis database right, which is distinct from copyright, and may protect the structure of the database (see The Copyright and Rights and Databases Regulations 1997).
+This is known as sui generis database right, which is distinct from copyright, and may protect against extraction or reuse of a substantial part of the database contents (see The Copyright and Rights in Databases Regulations 1997).

 The intellectual property(IP) and copyright in the data that you create as part of your work at the University of Sheffield are owned by the institution.